ladangol/DeepLearning_Tensorflow/dogs_vs_cats/data/ReadMe.txt

-The dataset can be downloaded for free from the Kaggle website, although I believe you must have a Kaggle account.
+The dataset can be downloaded for free from the Kaggle website https://www.kaggle.com/c/dogs-vs-cats/data, although I believe you must have a Kaggle account.

 If you do not have a Kaggle account, sign-up first.